 Inspect ALL the Packets

 One major challenge to securing a corporate network is the prevalence of encrypted web traffic.
 SSL encryption is good for security overall, especially for home users – and services such as CloudFlare and Let’s Encrypt have made it easier than ever for small website developers to cheaply secure their sites.
 Google’s Chrome browser showing HTTP sites as “insecure” and plugins such as HTTPS Everywhere have made users used to checking for the green address bar.
 As a result, between 60% and 70% of all web traffic passing through corporate firewalls is encrypted.
+While our approaches are designed to encrypt traffic for an entire office, there are many steps individuals can take to ensure their Internet traffic is encrypted as well.

 The challenge for corporate security is that all this encrypted traffic is normally unreadable by the firewall.
 All those fancy filters see encrypted as gibberish and have no choice but to let it through to the network.
 Malware-makers are wise to this and have begun encrypting their command and control sites, making them pass straight through these filters.